 Practice in Prison

-The NHS took taken over prison medical services; in
+Around 2003 the NHS took over prison medical services.
+In

 Hertfordshire, Dacorum PCT Herts PCT) took over the medical

-in common with most other prisons, and Prison Medical Officers reported
+in common with most other prisons.
+Prison Medical Officers reported

 to the Governors alone.
 Medical officers were not usually GPs.
 Medical